10 Women On Wholesome Moments With Strangers

 AdvertisementADVERTISEMENT

-My phone had frozen at night and I was lost on the streets of Bethnal Green, in east London.
-I didn’t recognize anything, so I went into a corner shop frazzled asking for directions and if I could use the shop owner’s phone to google how to unfreeze mine.
+My phone had frozen at night and I was lost on the streets.
+I didn’t recognise anything, so I went into a corner shop frazzled asking for directions and if I could use the shop owner’s phone to google how to unfreeze mine.
 He made me a cup of tea and told me to sit down while he ordered me an Uber because, in his words “women shouldn’t walk the streets at night, it’s too dangerous”, and he put me in a car home.

 I finally made it and parked, ran over to the parking machine and found that the only way to pay was with coins — which I didn’t have.
 I burst into tears at the machine knowing I’d never make it in time to see my dad now.
 A man came up to me, said “I’ve got it,” and proceeded to pay for my parking.
 I’ve never forgotten it.

 I often think about the time I got the warmest hug from a stranger when I was going through a difficult time.
-In 2018, I got off the tube crying in Peckham.
-Someone came up to me wearing a furry leopard print coat, and they were covered in glitter.
+In 2018, I got off the train crying and someone came up to me wearing a furry leopard print coat, and they were covered in glitter.
 They asked if I was okay, and when I gave the “I’m just tired...” response, they said, “I’m not sure you are just tired.”
 It has genuinely stuck in my head and helped me not gloss over my feelings all these years later.

 AdvertisementADVERTISEMENT